Hobbits are an unobtrusive but very ancient people…they love peace and quiet and good tilled earth. – The Fellowship of

 “I wish the Ring had never come to me.
 I wish none of this had happened,” he says.
 “So do all who live to see such times,” says Gandalf.
 “But it is not for them to decide.
 All we have to decide is what to do with the time given us.”

-At three different times, Frodo finds the courage to choose the burden of bearing it to Mordor.
+At three different times, Frodo finds the courage to choose the burden of bearing the Ring to Mordor.
 The first time is in his home at Bag End, when he asks Gandalf “what must I do?” as he closes his hand around the Ring.
 The second time is at the Council of Elrond at Rivendell.
 In the midst of mighty men, powerful Elves and hard-nosed Dwarves, the smallest of all steps forward to take on the task.
 “I will take the Ring to Mordor,” says Frodo.

 Finally, as the Fellowship breaks apart from within (when Boromir tries to take the Ring) and from without (when they are attacked by the Uruk-hai Orcs), Frodo stands at the river’s edge with his final, troubling choice.

-His decision goes to the heart of The Lord of the Rings, that even one insignificant person can make a difference in the world.
+His decision goes to the heart of The Lord of the Rings storyline, that even one insignificant person can make a difference in the world.
 Frodo could throw the Ring into the Anduin River and sneak back to the Shire, though Gollum would probably find the Ring.
 He could stay with Aragorn and the Fellowship, though the Orcs would probably capture him and take him to Saruman.
 The hardest choice of all would be to leave his friends and attempt to fulfill the quest on his own.

 Despite the enormous power of evil chasing him, and his Hobbit nature to avoid trouble, he realizes that he alone must find a way to fulfill this task.
 Frodo accepts responsibility for the evil One Ring of Power and decides to carry it to destruction, even if he has to die in the process.